theias/ias_package_shell/doc/ias-guided-packaging-release-process-annotated.md

 # Subsequent Releases

+This process can be summaraized by:

+* Updating the changelog
+* Creating a tag in your version control system
+* Exporting the code at that tagged version to a (preferably) clean build system
+* Building the package
+* Importing the package into whatever package repo you use.

 ## Package Version Number

 The first line of the changelog contains the current version of the package.